Some of the numbers presented in this website may not be the most recent available

 The Battle of Kosovo in 1389 then marked the beginnings of Ottoman rule whilst Vojvodina in the north fell under the Habsburgs.
 A Serbian Revolution started in 1804, eventually leading to independence by 1835.
 The separate territory of Serbian Vojvodina was created in 1849.

-After the 1912 Balkan Wars with the Ottomans Serbia expanded but was invaded by Austria-Hungary during in World War 1.
-After defeat of Austria defeat in 1918 the Kingdom of Serbs, Croats, and Slovenes was proclaimed, which went on to become Yugoslavia.
+After the 1912 Balkan Wars with the Ottomans Serbia expanded but was invaded by Austria-Hungary in World War 1.
+After defeat of Austria in 1918 the Kingdom of Serbs, Croats, and Slovenes was proclaimed, which went on to become Yugoslavia.

+Invaded in World War 2, Serbia fell under German rule.
+Victory by communists in 1944 created a Socialist Republic within a new Yugoslavia.
 Civil war broke out in 1991 as the republics fought for independence from Serbia, fuelled by ethnic tension.
-An independent Serbia finally emerged in 2006 and the economy is now strengthening.
+An independent Serbia finally emerged in 2006 and the economy is now strengthening although its refusal to recognise Kosovo had delayed its application to join the EU.

 Serbia covers the southern part of the Pannonian Plain and the central Balkans.
 The Pannonian Plain covers the northern third of the country while the easternmost tip of Serbia extends into the Wallachian Plain.